 Hersbrucker is an aroma hop that is typically used in only late boil additions, including dry hopping.

-Specific aroma descriptors include hay, tobacco and orange
+Hersbrucker hops have aroma descriptors that include hay, tobacco and orange.

 These are the common ranges that we've seen with Hersbrucker hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »

 |Beta Acid %Beta acids are a component of hop resins responsible for contributing volatile aromatic and flavor properties.
 Beta acids contribute no bitterness.||2.5-6%4.3% avg|

 |Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades during aging.
 1:1 ratios are common in aroma varieties.||0:1 - 2:11:1 avg|

 |Hop Storage Index (HSI)The HSI indicates the percent of alpha and beta acids lost after 6 months of storage at room temperature (68°F or 20°C).
 The freshest hops will always be the best.||40% (Poor) 0.35-0.45|

 |Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
 Learn more »||17-25%21% avg|